Abel Seyler: Background and childhood

 Abel Seyler was born in 1730 in Liestal outside Basel in Switzerland.
 He was the son of the Reformed clergyman, Dr.theol.
 Abel Seyler (Seiler) (the elder) (1684–1767), who was parish priest of Frenkendorf-Munzach in Liestal from 1714 to 1763, and Anna Katharina Burckhardt (1694–1773).
 He grew up in a learned and pious Reformed family and was descended from or closely related to all of the most prominent patrician families of Basel on both his parents' sides.
-His mother belonged to the noted Burckhardt family.
+His mother belonged to the noted Burckhardt family, that was considered the most powerful family in the canton of Basel during the 17th and early 18th century.
 He was a paternal grandson of the theologian Friedrich Seyler and Elisabeth Socin, a member of an Italian-origined noble family, and he was named for his great-grandfather, the Basel judge and envoy to the French court Abel Socin (1632–1695).
 He was also descended from the Merian and Faesch families.
-He was also a matrilineal descendant of Justina Froben, daughter of the humanist Johann Froben.
+He was a matrilineal descendant of Justina Froben, daughter of the humanist Johann Froben; he thus belonged to the same matriline as Anna Catharina Bischoff.
 He had a sister, Elisabeth Seiler (1715–1798), married to parish priest Daniel Merian.
 He was distantly related to Cardinal Joseph Fesch, Napoleon's uncle; they were both descended from the Basel silk merchant, politician and diplomat Johann Rudolf Faesch (died 1659), who was Burgomaster of Basel and led the city's pro-French faction.

+Although his parents belonged to families that were highly respected in Basel, Abel Seyler grew up in rather modest material circumstances.
+His father's congregation was small, and the parish church and rectory were in poor condition.
+His father also failed in his attempt to have the church restored.
+As a parish priest, his father did not have a fixed income but presumably lived off payments for church services, gifts and occasional government contributions.
+It was only when he retired in 1763 that his father received a fixed income, a pension of 600 pounds.